MaishaMasnoon/node-docker/README.md

 We will see a list of JASON data sent from the server in the command prompt Now in the browser if you enter "http://127.0.0.1:8081/index.html" it will load the webpage I have created to display the data
 If you click the first button, The table will display the data came from the endpoint "http://127.0.0.1:8081/IoTDeviceList" run "curl http://127.0.0.1:8081/IoTDeviceList/1" in the command prompt (1 is he vlaue of the id.
-You can put other values too.) in the webpage hit the second button which will load the data came form the second endpoint.
+You can put other values of id too(e.g. 1, 2, 3).) in the webpage hit the second button which will load the data came form the second endpoint.
+Respectively test the other two enpoints.